-434 (darker vellow).
-One is in the eastern Atlantic-Europe and the other in northwest North America, with the maximum value closely following climatological ridges (cf. maximum 435 \overline{Z}^ in Fig. 8b).
-This two-dimensional spatial pattern of the frequency distribution 436 generally agrees with that of blocking patterns in other studies (e.g., PH03; their Fig. 7; 437 Barriopedro et al. 2010; their Fig. 7).
-The occurrence frequency magnitude of the PMZs 438 439 over the Pacific-America sector, however, is notably different.
+The first climatological statistics are the annual frequency distribution for the impact grid points of the PMZ events from 1979 to 2015 (color shading in Fig. 8a) superimposed by climatological Z500 (\overline{Z} in Eq.
+1; black contours in Fig. 8a).
+In the Northern Hemisphere, two sectors have annual occurrence frequencies above 18% (darker yellow).
+One is in the eastern Atlantic-Europe and the other in northwest North America, with the maximum value closely following climatological ridges (cf. maximum \overline{Z}^ in Fig. 8b).
+This two-dimensional spatial pattern of the frequency distribution roughly agrees with that of blocking patterns in other studies (e.g., PH03; their Fig. 7; Barriopedro et al. 2010; their Fig. 7).
+The occurrence frequency magnitude of the PMZs over the Pacific-America sector, however, is notably different.
 The center here is above 21%, relatively stronger than the one in the Atlantic-Europe sector.
-In contrast, previous 440 studies except Kaas and Branstator (1993) (e.g., PH03) reported that the Atlantic-Europe 441 sector has much larger annual occurrence frequencies for blocking patterns.
-In addition, 442 the center of PMZs is inland near 120°W and 50°N, substantially different from the center 443 444 of blocking patterns generally found over the northeast Pacific or even closer to the date line (e.g., Barriopedro et al. 2010; their Fig. 7).
-Such differences indicate that a large 445 number of persistent ridges and blockings were previously undetected, many occurring 446 447 closer to the northwest coast of North America.
+In contrast, previous studies except Kaas and Branstator (1993) (e.g., PH03) reported that the Atlantic-Europe sector has much larger annual occurrence frequencies for blocking patterns.
+In addition, the center of PMZs is inland near 120°W and 50°N, substantially different from the center of blocking patterns generally found over the northeast Pacific or even closer to the date line (e.g., Barriopedro et al. 2010; their Fig. 7).
+Such differences indicate that a large number of persistent ridges and blockings were previously undetected, many occurring closer to the northwest coast of North America.
 In both sectors, PMZ events occur at different latitudes.
-This agrees with the varying reference latitudes widely used for 448 449 detecting blockings since PH03 (e.g., Masato et al. 2013b).
-In the Southern Hemisphere, 450 the occurrence of PMZ is much larger in the Eastern Hemisphere, with a center between 150°E and 160°W and near 55°S with an approximate magnitude of 12-15%.
-A secondary 451 452 center is close to 50°E and 40°S with a magnitude less than 9%.
+This agrees with the varying reference latitudes widely used for detecting blockings since PH03 (e.g., Masato et al. 2013b).
+In the Southern Hemisphere, the occurrence of PMZ is much larger in the Eastern Hemisphere, with a center between 150°E and 160°W and near 55°S with an approximate magnitude of 12-15%.
+A secondary center is close to 50°E and 40°S with a magnitude less than 9%.
 Both centers follow shallow ridges closely (cf. maximum \overline{Z}^ in Fig. 8b).
-It is noteworthy that the yearly 453 454 numbers of PMZs have a slight decreasing trend but statistically insignificant in 1979-455 2015, and they do not show a clear relationship with ENSO (not shown).